harish2773/GSoC-2023-Work-Product/README.md

 ```

 #### [NEW] Implementation of Rating Mechanism
-The rating mechanism allows users to rate the credibility of websites they visit.
-This data is aggregated to create a credibility score for each website.
-Users can then be informed about the reliability of the sources they encounter while browsing.
+The rating mechanism empowers users to provide credibility ratings for websites they visit.
+These ratings are collected and combined to generate a credibility score for each website.
+By utilizing this system, users gain valuable insights into the reliability of the sources they encounter during their browsing activities.
+This information enables users to make more informed decisions about the credibility of the content they consume and the websites they trust.
+The aggregation of user ratings helps create a collective understanding of website trustworthiness

 ### API Endpoints (Serverless Deployment on AWS Lambda)